The South West Sydney Academy of Sport is committed to the safety and well-being of all children and young people who participate in our activities.

 We monitor our coaches, staff and volunteers to ensure appropriate practices and behaviours are followed.

-We communicate with our staff and volunteers to ensure they understand and abide by SWSAS policies.
+We communicate with our staff and volunteers to ensure they understand and abide by the Academy's policies.

 Working with Children Checks

-SWSAS will take all reasonable steps to ensure that it engages the most suitable and appropriate people to work with children.
-To minimise the likelihood of engaging (or retaining) people who are unsuitable to work with children, SWSAS ensure that all staff, coaches and volunteers, including any person assisting in a supervisory capacity:
+The Academy will take all reasonable steps to ensure that it engages the most suitable and appropriate people to work with children.
+To minimise the likelihood of engaging (or retaining) people who are unsuitable to work with children, the Academy ensures that all staff, coaches and volunteers over the age of 18, including any person assisting in a supervisory capacity:

-Complete Working with Children Checks that are Verified.
+Complete NSW Working with Children Checks, that are verified annually

-Attend regular child safe education sessions arranged by SWSAS
+Attend regular child safeguarding training arranged by the Academy